GoogleCloudPlatform/gcp-token-broker/docs/deploy/index.md

 The broker service has a lot of power as it holds sensitive secrets (e.g. refresh tokens) and has the capacity to generate access tokens for other users.
-Therefore it is highly recommended to keep the broker and its core components (Kubernetes cluster, cache, database, etc) in a separate project, and to only allow a privileged group of admin users to access its resources.
+Therefore it is highly recommended to keep the broker and its core components (Cloud Run, cache, database, etc) in a separate project, and to only allow a privileged group of admin users to access its resources.
 Client machines can be allowed to access the broker service's API through private network connectivity and via Kerberos authentication.

-#### IP-based controls

-It is recommended to restrict access to the broker service's API from specific client clusters.
-This can be done by setting specific IP ranges for the [`loadBalancerSourceRanges`](https://kubernetes.io/docs/tasks/access-application-cluster/configure-cloud-provider-firewall/#restrict-access-for-loadbalancer-service) parameter in the broker's Kubernetes configuration.

-Access to GCS buckets can also be restricted by IP ranges using [VPC Service Controls](https://cloud.google.com/vpc-service-controls/docs/overview).

 #### Transport encryption